econner/econner.github.com/_posts/2013-01-19-understanding-evented-servers.markdown

 Each connection has the same destination IP and destination port since they are connecting to the same website.
 Each of these connections however defines a different socket since they have different source addresses.
-A server such as Apache will spawn a new thread or process to serve each of these conncetions.
+A server such as Apache will spawn a new thread or process to serve each of these connections.
+The OS will provide a separate interface to access each of these sockets, and each socket will use a separate file descriptor.

 ## Blocking TCP Server in Python